Skip to Main Content

 How the Test is Performed

-You will be asked to cough before the test begins and then tilt your head back slightly.
+Testing is usually done in one of two ways.
+For a nasopharyngeal test, you will be asked to cough before the test begins and then tilt your head back slightly.
 A sterile, cotton-tipped swab is gently passed through a nostril and into the nasopharynx.
 This is the uppermost part of the throat, behind the nose.
 The swab is left in place for several seconds, rotated, and removed.
+This same procedure may be done on your other nostril.

 There are two types of virus tests available that can diagnose COVID-19:

-• Polymerase chain reaction (PCR) tests detect the genetic material of the virus that causes COVID-19.
-The samples are usually sent to a laboratory for testing, and results are available in a few days.
-There are also rapid PCR diagnostic tests that are run on specialized equipment on-site, for which the results are available immediately.
+• Polymerase chain reaction (PCR) tests (also called Nucleic Acid Amplification Tests [NAATs]) detect the genetic material of the virus that causes COVID-19.
+The samples are usually sent to a laboratory for testing, and results are usually available in 1 to 3 days.
+There are also rapid PCR diagnostic tests that are run on specialized equipment on-site, for which the results are available in several minutes.
+PCR tests tend to be the most reliable tests, whether or not you have symptoms.

 • Antigen tests detect specific proteins on the virus that causes COVID-19.
-Antigen tests are rapid diagnostic tests, which means the samples are tested on-site, and results are available in several minutes.
+Antigen tests are rapid diagnostic tests, which means results are available in several minutes.
+Self-tests taken at home are antigen tests.
+These tests are not as reliable as PCR tests, especially if you do not have symptoms.

 • Rapid diagnostic tests of any kind are less accurate than the regular PCR test.
 If you get a negative result on a rapid test, but have symptoms of COVID-19, your provider may do a non-rapid PCR test.